msnabiel/MSNabiel/README.md

 The uncharted territories of CoreML, LLM's, AI/ML, Swift, & DSA to push the boundaries of innovation and creativity.

 ### 💬 Ask me about
 Anything tech-related, from software development to the latest trends in ML.
-I love a good conversation about it.
+I love to have a good conversation about it.

 ### ☄️ Fun fact
 I have keen interest and a follower in the world's Geopolitics , Economics and Finance.
 I am passionate about nature, yearning to explore the world, and I have aspirations of becoming an equestrian.